Reteecent/tiktok-ban-appeal/README.md

-# my-portfolio
-A portfolio to showcase my professional web dev projects starting with a TikTok inspired ban appeal page.
 # **TikTok Ban Appeal Page**

 A TikTok-inspired ban appeal page built with HTML, CSS, and JavaScript.
 This project demonstrates frontend development skills, including form validation, dynamic page loading, and email integration using EmailJS.